The human heart & organs for pre-school toddlers

 • He placed all the organs on his traced body using the print out as a visual reference, he was getting so good at identifying each organ and knowing where it belongs.

-2. Brain & bladder – we added the last of the organs we would focus on.
+We added the last of the organs we would focus on.
 (We could have added in the pancreas, trachea, and esophagus but it seemed like he was comfortable with this amount).

 Toddler S learns about the Human Heart in February